 Board of Nursing Executive Director Jay Douglas has assured us that she and her team will develop a “robust communication plan” to ensure that all NP licensees receive notice of the regulations’ progress; and we will continue to keep all VCNP members apprised of the latest developments.

 Given that the Committee of the Joint Boards was able to effectively work through the draft regulations on Thursday, another Committee meeting is not required.
 However, the regulations still must pass the Board of Nursing, as well as the Board of Medicine.
 Should they pass both Boards, they will move on to the Attorney General and Governor for final review.
 Jay Douglas and her team will handle the implementation phase, which will include developing online resources, crafting the attestation form, and creating a special license format that will distinguish NPs who have attained autonomous practice.

 A second 30-day Town Hall Forum comment period is scheduled to soon begin.
 Our goal is now to ensure that the Board of Nursing passes the regulations as they stand.
 We will send an email with more details about the comment period as soon as the forum is made available.

 - 7/17/18 – Board of Nursing meeting to adopt the emergency regulations

 - 8/3/18 – Board of Medicine meeting to adopt the emergency regulations

 - Regulations will undergo review by the Attorney General and Governor.

-- Mid-December – Regulations must be complete.
+- End of December – Regulations must be complete.

 The regulations will become effective the day they are published.